April 5th, 2021 By Damian Ferrar

 Forget blanket broadcasts.
 Welcome to ‘mass one-to-one.’

 Content and communications are also evolving from standardized, blanket broadcasts to highly tailored and contextualized messaging, using a sophisticated infrastructure built on data.
-Today, according to ‘Trendwatching’ only 39% of brands say they’re working on personalized activations — but they are the ones experiencing market cut-through.
+Today, according to ‘Trendwatching’ only 39% of brands say they’re working on personalized brand experiences — but they are the ones experiencing market cut-through.
 Mass personalization is only possible with high-quality data; typically, first-party data which is protection compliant.
 It is data like this powering Proctor & Gamble’s recent programmatic-creative.
 These individualized campaigns are the first stage in CMO Marc Pritchard’s vision for a world with no ads, just one-to-one branding building messaging on a global level.
 But this level of bespoke interaction is not limited to personal devices.
 At Jack, we have been developing eye-tracking software to customize screens in real time depending on who is looking at the display.
 Technology like this will bring the personalization of mobile and digital platforms to physical environments.

 Want to read the rest?
 Download our latest X paper titled Curated, below.